 Total student participation since 2004 exceeds 250,000.

 Second annual Three-Day Summer Diversity Institute welcomes 51 participating educators.

 Embracing Dr. Seuss' Differences Day involves 360 volunteers and 6,258 students.

-More than 2,000 Dr. Seuss books distributed to Title 1 students in Sarasota County.
+More than 2,000 Dr. Seuss books distributed to classrooms and Title 1 students in Sarasota County.

 More than 5,000 students attend live performances from nationally acclaimed anti-bullying Allstar Nation Tour.

-New Embracing Our Differences inspired sculpture at Orange Ave. and Main St. was unveiled.
+Embracing Our Differences inspired sculpture at Orange Avenue and Main Street was unveiled.